Header Image 1

 A list of official dates will go out closer to the time.

-They will need to their swimming costume/shorts, a towel, a swimming hat or goggles, if desired, and a hair brush if needed.
+Kit list: A swimming costume/shorts, a towel, a swimming hat or goggles, if desired, and a hair brush if needed.
 Please use a suitable swimming or sports bag or back pack.
 We recommend long hair is tied up.
 Please do not send any soaps or shampoos.

 Prayer bags and Science bags